Students talking in a library co-working space

 Virtual Exchange

 “Virtual Mobility” and “Virtual Exchange” encompass international teaching formats based on digital learning experiences and virtual course offerings.
-The Faculty of Philosophy cooperates with partners worldwide to provide students with digital, intercultural learning experiences – such as fully virtual Collaborative Online International Learning (COIL) formats or Erasmus-funded Blended Intensive Programmes (BIPs), which combine virtual and physical components.
+The School of Humanities cooperates with partners worldwide to provide students with digital, intercultural learning experiences – such as fully virtual Collaborative Online International Learning (COIL) formats or Erasmus-funded Blended Intensive Programmes (BIPs), which combine virtual and physical components.

 Advantages of “Virtual Exchange”